If you have a suggestion for an improvement or a new feature, please suggest it

 Some of my cache find dates are wrong and this is throwing off my GeoStreak and Days of the Year Chart!

-First, make sure you have set your timezone from the Build My Profile Statistics and Charts page's General Settings section.
+First, make sure you have set your timezone from the Customize Profile / Statistics and Charts page's General Settings section.
 Once you set your timezone, re-upload your My Finds PQ

 and see if this fixes your date problem.